HussainAther/philosophy/causality/contextualemergence.md

 We can observe expectation values of momenta distrubitions of particle ensembles to calculate temperature of the system as a higher-level function (Hi) on the assumption the system is in equilibrium.
-The zeroth law of thermodynamics does not come from statistical mechnics, but from thermodynamics.
+The zeroth law of thermodynamics does not come from statistical mechanics, but from thermodynamics.
 Other features such as irreversibility and adiabatic nature emerge as well.
 We can characterize this thermal equilibrium (Hi) using Kubo-Martin-Schwinger (KMS) states, defined by the condition that characterizes the structural stability of a KMS state against local perturbations or changes.
 This leads to stationarity, ergodicity,